top of page

 ... is deciding how we want to be as we parent and to willingly and continuously try to remember that intention, as well as to treat ourselves with compassion (when we fall short), to repair, and to try again, entrusting ourselves to the flow.

-... is to ask ourselves over and over again - WHAT DO I NEED RIGHT NOW TO SHOW UP AS THE PARENT I WANT TO BE? - and to commit to ourselves to fulfill that need.
+Then ourselves: WHAT DO I NEED RIGHT NOW TO SHOW UP AS THE PARENT I WANT TO BE?, and to commit to ourselves to fulfill that need for safety, belonging, dignity.

 Waves